 Furthermore, almost every major router manufacturer saw the potential of these new devices and each released its own version of a WiFi system: the tri-band Netgear Orbi (satellites + main unit), Linksys Velop and the newer Asus Lyra, the dual-band Google WiFi, TP-Link Deco M5 and Ubiquiti AmpliFi HD (similarly to Eero, each of these WiFi systems are still undergoing constant updates).

-To keep up with the more powerful tri-band WiFi systems, Eero had to move past the dual-band approach and it has recently released its second generation of mesh WiFi systems, which, similarly to its predecessor, it aims at covering your entire house with WiFi (leaving no dead zones), providing an incredibly simple way of installing, monitoring and configuring the system and now, with better internal hardware for a more powerful wireless performance.
+To keep up with the more powerful tri-band WiFi systems, Eero had to move past the dual-band approach and it has released its second generation of mesh WiFi systems, which, similarly to its predecessor, it aims at covering the entire house with WiFi (leaving no dead zones), providing an incredibly simple way of installing, monitoring and configuring the system and, thanks to the better internal hardware, it can also offer a more powerful wireless performance.

 That being said, the Eero 2nd Gen is not without faults, so let’s have a closer look and see if the new WiFi system can deliver a better experience than its main competitors.